-Why marketers are focusing on organic search in 2022:
+Why marketers are focusing on organic search in 2022 and beyond:

 - 89% of marketing leaders surveyed in our report with Econsultancy felt that organic search will drive more revenue in the future.

 - People have adopted a search-first mindset in their daily lives, pulling up Google as their first resource for just about everything.
 (To put this shift into context, before Covid, Google processed over 3.5 billion searches per day, but in the first year of the pandemic, Google reported 5.6 billion per day.
 That’s a 60% increase in searches in one year—and today, it’s even more.)

 - As digital adoption grew during the pandemic, so did competition for attention on paid advertising channels.
 Alongside this increased cost and competition, new privacy restrictions on digital advertising channels have led to reduced options for audience targeting.

 With digital adoption already well-established worldwide, many marketers have found themselves spending more than ever on online advertising.
 Meanwhile, consumers and legislators alike have been demanding more privacy from the major players in the digital advertising space, making it harder for marketing teams to accurately target audiences through paid channels—and harder for them to measure the performance of their paid campaigns.

 As a counterbalance to this, marketers are also becoming increasingly aware of the growing opportunities that exist for organic channels to play a larger (and often more cost-effective) role within their marketing strategies.